-Each single room and suite common area has a smoke detector and a carbon monoxide detector on the ceiling.
+Each single room and each suite common area has a smoke detector on the ceiling.
+Specific rooms near areas where gas-powered equipment is housed also have carbon monoxide detectors combined with their smoke detectors.
 These detectors are extremely sensitive and a small change in the environment can cause them to go into alarm.
-Steam, smoking, burning food, aerosol sprays, incense, portable heaters, and talcum powder can all cause the detector to go into alarm.
+Steam, smoking, burning food, aerosol sprays, incense, candles, portable heaters, and talcum powder can all cause the detector to go into alarm.
 Hair dryers or straighteners that burn hair or hair products can also cause an alarm.